Extreme living: homes at the end of the Earth

 Ariel’s tiny house, Wyoming, US

 The cosy interior layout of the tiny home was cleverly designed to make the most of the small space.
-The kitchen uses an external propane gas tank for cooking.
-Due to the home’s size, it can be quickly heated from a wood-burning stove.
-The rest of the appliances run on electricity generated from solar energy.
+The snug kitchen features a bank of countertops for preparation and utilises an external propane gas tank for cooking.

 Ariel’s tiny house, Wyoming, US